umutcanaltin/fpgai_compiler/paper/paper.md

 # Results
 ![Results Table](https://github.com/umutcanaltin/fpgai_compiler/blob/main/paper/results.png?raw=true)

-In Table

-Architecture Details for NN : 3 Neurons -> 3 Neurons -> 3 Neurons

-Architecture Details for CNN :28x28 input ->  2, 19x19 Convolution -> 10  Neurons
+Table 1: Performance and resource usage for running backpropagation on FPGA via the FPGAI engine.

+Table 1 provides validation results for our FPGAI engine.
+Results show performance and resource usage when running feedforward and convolutional neural networks on a ZYNQ FPGA board (UA: ADD PL DETAILS).
+The feedforward neural network consists of 3x3x3 neurons.
+The convolutional neural network consists of 28x28->2 and 19x19x2->10 convolutional layers.

-## Report
+## Report generation
 The output report generated by the HLS compiler will be parsed and presented to the user, providing visibility into the hardware components utilized by the engine.
 This feature enables users to understand the resource consumption of the engine, empowering them to make informed decisions regarding hardware allocation and optimization strategies.

+UA:EXAMPLE REPORT

 # Future work
 Our current engine supports basic architectures like feedforward and convolutional layers.
 Moving forward, we plan to include more complex models such as recurrent neural networks (RNNs).
 Additionally, our design is flexible enough to easily integrate new hardware optimization techniques.
 This adaptability ensures our engine remains at the forefront of FPGA-accelerated deep learning advancements in academia and industry.
 The authors welcome contributions and collaborations to accelerate the impact and use of our FPGAI engine.

 # How to cite
 If you are using FPGAI for your work, please cite this paper.

 # Acknowledgments

-* This work is supported by the project Dutch Brain Interface Initiative (DBI2) with project number 024.005.022 of the research programme Gravitation which is (partly) financed by the Dutch Research Council (NWO).
+This work is supported by the project Dutch Brain Interface Initiative (DBI2) with project number 024.005.022 of the research programme Gravitation which is (partly) financed by the Dutch Research Council (NWO).

 # References